Portrait of Adele Bloch-Bauer I: Bloch-Bauer (1907–1941)

 After exhibition at the Kunstschau, the portrait was hung at the Bloch-Bauer's Vienna residence.
 In 1912 Ferdinand commissioned a second painting of his wife, in which "the erotic charge of the likeness of 1907 has been spent", according to Whitford.
 In February 1918, Klimt suffered a stroke and was hospitalised; he caught pneumonia due to the worldwide influenza epidemic and died that month.

 On 19 January 1923 Adele Bloch-Bauer wrote a will.
 Ferdinand's brother Gustav, a lawyer by training, helped her frame the document and was named as the executor.
 The will included a reference to the Klimt works owned by the couple, including the two portraits of her:

-Meine 2 Porträts und die 4 Landschaften von Gustav Klimt, bitte ich meinen Ehegatten nach seinem Tode der österr.
-Staats-Gallerie in Wien, die mir gehörende Wiener und Jungfer.

-(Translates from the German as: "I ask my husband after his death to leave my two portraits and the four landscapes by Gustav Klimt to the Austrian State Gallery in Vienna.")

 In February 1925 Adele died of meningitis.
-Shortly afterwards Gustav filed for probate; he included a document that stated that the clause in the will was precatory, i.e. a request rather than a binding testament.
+Shortly afterwards Gustav Bloch filed for probate; he included a document that stated that the clause in the will was precatory, i.e. a request rather than a binding testament.
 He added that Ferdinand had said he would honour the clause, even though he, not Adele, was the legal owner of the paintings.
 The works by Klimt which Ferdinand owned, including the two portraits, were moved to Adele's bedroom as a shrine to her.
 The painting was lent for an exhibition at the Vienna Secession in 1928 to mark the tenth anniversary of Klimt's death; in 1934 it was displayed in London as part of the Austria in London exhibition.
 In 1936 Ferdinand gave Schloss Kammer am Attersee III to the Österreichische Galerie Belvedere; he later acquired a further Klimt painting, the Portrait of Amalie Zuckerkandl (1917–1918).
 In 1937 the golden portrait of Adele was lent for display at the Paris Exposition.